Bikes Buyer's Guide

 Don’t get e-bikes confused with motorbikes.
 The battery and motor system simply assists (but doesn’t replace) your pedalling, so when you cycle up a steep hill, you'll need to put in less effort to maintain speed.

 E-bikes come in a variety of shapes and sizes.
-At Halfords, you can find electric road bikes, electric mountain bikes and even folding bikes with batteries and motors.
-Think you can’t afford an e-bike?
-Think again!
-At Halfords, we’ve got electric bikes for every budget, and offer a range of finance options that make buying an e-bike easier than ever.
+At Halfords, you can find electric hybrid bikes, electric mountain bikes, and even electric folding bikes At Halfords, we’ve got electric bikes for every budget, and offer a range of finance options that make buying an e-bike easier than ever.

 The key differences between e-bikes and normal bikes are:

 The battery - E-bikes use rechargeable lithium-ion batteries, the same as those used in laptops and mobile phones.
-The battery provides power to the motor, which is transferred into pedal assistance.
-Like any battery, they'll need to be recharged and looked after.
-The size of the battery limits the distance you can travel.
-Go too far (or fail to recharge it) and you could potentially run out of juice.
-Don’t worry, you can still pedal your e-bike home if you need to.
+This battery provides power to the motor, which is transferred into pedal assistance.
+Like any battery, they'll need to be recharged so you’re not left without power, and well looked after to extend their life and keep you safe.
+Check out our e-bike battery safety FAQs for some tips.

-The motor - E-bike motors attach to either the front wheel, back wheel, or the sprocket itself, the motor kicks provides the boost to keep pedalling light, even when climbing monster hills.
+The motor - E-bike motors attach to either the front wheel, back wheel, or the mid-drive itself, providing a boost to keep pedalling light, even when climbing hills.
 Converting the electricity from the battery into kinetic energy, e-bike motors allow riders to reach speeds of up to 15.5mph with minimal effort.
-They’re perfect if you're riding to work and don't fancy working up a sweat in your suit!
+They’re perfect if you're riding to work and don't fancy working up a sweat in your suit.

-The control unit - The electric bike’s panel or screen enables you to configure how much assistance you want from the battery and motor.
-If you're feeling fresh and want to conserve battery power, then you can turn off assisted cycling convert your e-bike into a normal bike at the touch of a button.
-Or, if you're flagging or approaching a big incline then you can select full assistance and pedal lightly while the motor does all the work!
+The control unit - The electric bike’s panel or screen lets you choose how much assistance you want from the battery and motor.
+If you're feeling fresh and want to conserve battery power, you can turn off the assistance and cycle normally at the touch of a button.
+Or, if you're flagging or approaching a big incline then you can select full assistance for an extra boost.

 Why buy an e-bike?